redskyburning/lorem-lovecraft/README.md

 ### Preparing content

-The text needs to be fairly uniform for `gulp books` to parse it into json.
+The text needs to be fairly uniform for `gulp books:parse` to parse it into json.
 Most books are a fairly uniform collection of paragraphs and section headings that form the body of the book, bookened by non-uniform sections at the start and end with titles, tables of contents, footnotes, etc. Step one is removing these start and end sections.
+Don't worry about chapter headings, the parser will deal with them.

 ### Adding metadata with frontmatter